-1. Painless (silent) thyroiditis (subacute lymphocytic thyroiditis): An autoimmune, painless, chronic thyroiditis, which is considered to be a variant of Hashimoto thyroiditis and is characterized by a 4-phase course that includes a transient phase of thyrotoxicosis with low iodine uptake (phase 1), followed by a transient euthyroid phase (phase 2), a hypothyroid phase (phase 3), and subsequent return to the euthyroid status (phase 4).
+1. Painless (silent) thyroiditis (subacute lymphocytic thyroiditis): Autoimmune, painless, chronic thyroiditis, which is considered to be a variant of Hashimoto thyroiditis.
+It is characterized by a 4-phase course that includes a transient phase of thyrotoxicosis with low iodine uptake (phase 1) followed by a transient euthyroid phase (phase 2), a hypothyroid phase (phase 3), and subsequent return to the euthyroid status (phase 4).
 A small painless goiter is observed; the course is otherwise similar to that of subacute thyroiditis (see below).
 The disease occurs spontaneously or within 1 year of childbirth (or miscarriage); in the latter case, it is referred to as postpartum thyroiditis (develops in ~50% of women with elevated thyroperoxidase [TPO] antibody levels during pregnancy, may recur after subsequent pregnancies, and is associated with a slightly elevated risk of permanent hypothyroidism).
-In the phase of thyrotoxicosis, administer a beta-blocker, or, in severe cases, a glucocorticoid.
-In patients who develop permanent hypothyroidism, start levothyroxine (L-T4) replacement therapy (see Hypothyroidism).
+In the thyrotoxicosis phase administer a beta-blocker or, in severe cases, a glucocorticoid.
+In patients who develop permanent hypothyroidism start levothyroxine (L-T4) replacement therapy (see Hypothyroidism).